 "Capeside High School"

 UNC Wilmington, 601 South College Road, doubled as the Capeside High School campus.
-Kenan Auditorium is one of the most recognizable locations on campus.
+UNCW's Alderman Hall is one of the most recognizable locations on campus.

 Greenfield Lake at the intersection of 3rd Street and Carolina Beach Road appears as the show's “Burham Lake."